AlexanderPoone/large_public_space_segmentation/README.md

 Individial Project

 The objective of this project is to put oriented bounding boxes on vehicles in a real street LiDAR scene in Hong Kong.
-The detector should be invariant to partial occlusion, deformation, and noises, and varying degrees of point density - all of which are ubiquitous caveats in LiDAR clouds.
+The detector should be invariant to partial occlusion, deformation, noises, and varying degrees of point density - all of which are ubiquitous caveats in LiDAR clouds.
 # Auxiliary software
 * MeshLab
 * CloudCompare